 - a prosthodontist,

 Your medical history will be reviewed.
 Make sure to disclose any underlying conditions and what medication you are regularly taking.
+If you are suffering from periodontitis, this should be treated before the process begins.

 Dr. Henry Hackney